 In the circle you will find the most likely problem, with a percentage to indicate the certainty of the analysis.
-The small 2 button after each possible problem takes you to the Delphi help text explaining how to fix that shows a summary of all possible detections, a percentage of certainty and a timestamp of the last analyzed message.
+The small 3 button after each possible problem takes you to the Delphi help text explaining how to fix that problem.